MikaelFangel/git-coauth/README.md

+> [!WARNING]
-⚠️ WARNING!
-This is a very early version and we're still stabilizing the project ⚠️
+> This is a very early version and we're still stabilizing the project.

 # Git CoAuth